MF 01: Description

 The exterior design of the MF 01 was the result of a design competition, and the winning design is similar to the MP 89.
 The interior also looks similar to MP 89's interior, carrying on features like interconnecting gangways between cars, but with new security features added.
 The MF 01 is the first rolling stock type on the Paris Metro to feature a refrigerated ventilation system inside the driver's cabs and passenger interiors, specially designed for the Metro's restricted loading gauge, which consumes less electricity than traditional air-conditioning.
 Additionally, the MF 2000 consumes 30% less energy than its older counterparts due to innovations in traction and braking systems.

-Currently, pre-production train #001 contains the Dilidam multimedia system.
+The Pre-production train #001 contains the Dilidam multimedia system.
 Although all of the MF 01 trains are configured in a way so that the system can easily be installed, high cost has delayed implementation to all trainsets.
-The same train, in August 2014, became the first set to be repainted in the hybrid RATP/STIF livery and permanently reassigned to Line 9, having originally ran on Line 2.
+The same train, in August 2014, became the first set to be repainted in the hybrid RATP/STIF livery and was reassigned to Line 9, having originally ran on Line 2.
+In January 2022, set #001 was reassigned to the Gare du Nord USFRT where it is now used for training purposes.

 Deliveries to Line 9

-Unlike the previous deliveries of the MF 01 stock trains to Lines 2 and 5; deliveries to Line 9 will consist of placing trains into revenue service along Line 5 for a short time before being moved over to Line 9 for revenue service.
-The ongoing reconstruction of the Boulogne workshops along Line 9 prevents any mass cascading of rolling stock to occur, since the Auteuil workshops, which Line 10 temporarily shares with Line 9, are not equipped to handle maintenance operations for the MF 01 rolling stock, and thus heavy maintenance work must be done at the Bobigny workshops along Line 5.
+Unlike the previous deliveries of the MF 01 stock trains to Lines 2 and 5; deliveries to Line 9 consisted of placing trains into revenue service along Line 5 for a short time before being moved over to Line 9 for revenue service.
+The reconstruction of the Boulogne workshops along Line 9 prevented any mass cascading of rolling stock to occur, since the Auteuil workshops, which Line 10 temporarily shares with Line 9, are not equipped to handle maintenance operations for the MF 01 rolling stock, and thus heavy maintenance work was done at the Bobigny workshops along Line 5.